XXRG456/youtube_api/README.md

 The request flow consists of retrieving channel IDs, video IDs, comments, and video statistics in a sequential manner.
 Users need to set all request parameters to True for the first-time setup.

 Channel Handles are all that is needed.
 Channel handles are found on the YouTuber's channel with a '@' symbol.
+You can add more channel handles in the config file.